LiaoHonghao/LiaoHonghao.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Honghao Liao is a current graduate student at VsisLab, Shandong University.
+His research interests include legged robots, reinforcement learning and imitation learning.
+He is currently a member of the Legged Robotics Group, and his research focuses on imitation learning for bipedal robots, as well as inspection applications for quadruped robots in specialized scenarios.